 Curious about how to start gaining mobility?
-Continue reading along for 7 tips on where to start, from our co-founder, Luke!
+Continue reading along for 7 tips on where to start with strength and mobility training from our co-founder and physical therapist, Luke!

 Our co-founder and DPT, Luke Greenberg, sat down with us to explain 7 important tips- some might even say lucky for that reason- to keep in mind when it comes to mobility training.
 Whether you’re looking to gain agility, strength, or recover from an injury, keep these tips top of mind when activating movement, and in turn become better with your mobility.
-Continue reading along to learn a bit more in depth about each point— and don’t forget, throughout any point in this article, we are here to help.
-If you’re still experiencing pain or inability to move as you’d like, feel free to reach out to us for a proper assessment of your situation.
+Continue reading along to learn a bit more in-depth about each point.

-It's been a long standing fitness myth that you can spot-focus loss of belly fat.
+It's been a long-standing fitness myth that you can spot-focus loss of belly fat.
 While that's not true, it is true that you can spot-focus your weak areas!
-Think of PAILs and RAILS as a way to tell your joints and muscles how to work in a certain position.
+Think of PAILs and RAILs (progressive and regressive angular isometric loading) as a way to tell your joints and muscles how to work in a certain position.
 We do these with "push and pull" type efforts.
-A good coach is going to teach you how to find those positions, and grow your capabilities there.
+A good coach is going to teach you how to find those positions and grow your capabilities there.
 After that, the world is your movement oyster, so to speak.

 Anything that requires repetition also requires efficiency.
-Coach will teach you how to increase and decrease your effort level as the activity demands.
+A one-on-one coach will teach you how to increase and decrease your effort level as the activity demands.
 More isn't always better.
-With consistent breathwork and carry-over to training goals, we can move pressure into every part of our body and air into the whole trunk, and be ready for whatever the activity demands.
+With consistent breathwork and carry-over to training goals, we can move pressure into every part of our body and air into the whole trunk and be ready for whatever the activity demands.

-Every adult has built up movement preferences.
-If we've become really imbalanced over time, the best way back to center is to take a staggered and unilateral approach.
+Every adult has built-up movement preferences.
+If we've become really imbalanced over time, the best way back to the center is to take a staggered and unilateral approach.
 Movement and body control needs to happen in every plane.
 Mixing different positions of the limbs allows the pelvis and the trunk to know when to work together, and know when to work opposite.
 Keep your options open.

 … & those are your lucky 7 tips to keep in mind!